malhar212/stackoverflow-clone/README.md

             - ~~Deleting answer deletes it's votes and comments~~
             - ~~Deleting answer has no effect on reputation~~
             - ~~Repost/Delete of answer makes question active. i.e. update lastActivity date~~

-Bugs:
-    - ~~When new question is created with no tags, all tags are added to it~~
-    - First population of ProfilePage gets error in front-end console but still functions
-    - ~~whietspace is saved in new Answers~~

 ## Instructions to setup and run project
 ### Navigate to the Project folder in terminal.